Responsible Conduct of Research

 4. You can begin the course from the “Main Menu”.
 To begin, click on the “Incomplete – Re-enter” link under the “Status” header.

-6. Complete the nine required RCR modules and associated quizzes, achieving a minimum passing score of 80%.
+5. Complete the eight required RCR modules and associated quizzes, achieving a minimum passing score of 80%.
 A running tally is compiled in a grade book.
 If you want to improve a score on a quiz, you may repeat any quiz.

 The RCR Course requires 2-4 hours to complete.
 You are not required to complete the entire course in one session.
 The course tracks and records progress so that you may log in and out at your convenience.